 ESSEC Business School Profs Veronica Casarin, Bernard Leca, Stefan Linder, and Adrian Zicari unveil their research into the ethical aspects of management control systems (MCS) and their impact on employee health and behaviour.
 Ethics, compliance and control systems

-Following the publication of their paper, Designing Ethical Management Control: Overcoming the Harmful Effect of Management Control Systems on Job-Related Stress published in the Journal of Business Ethics, Springer. hics, compliance, control systems.
+Related research: Designing Ethical Management Control: Overcoming the Harmful Effect of Management Control Systems on Job-Related Stress published in the Journal of Business Ethics, Springer. hics, compliance, control systems.

 When we think about Ethics in the context of performance indicators and control systems, we tend to think about fraud.
 How to make sure that employees do not commit fraud.
 To be sure, fraud has been a longtime concern for company owners.
 Going back to biblical times, we have the story of a manager who frauds his master by undercharging clients (fifty measures of oil instead of one hundred).
 More recently, we may remember high profile fraud schemes like those of Enron, Parmalat, or Wirecard.
 In many of these cases, the concerned companies collapsed because of fraud.